 |209 miles||50kWh||7hrs 15mins (0-100%, 7.4kW)||31mins (10-80%, 100kW)|

-Although it might be a hindrance on longer journeys or for completing lots of business miles, the Mokka-e’s 209-mile range is ideal for short commutes and driving around town.
+Although it might be a hindrance on longer journeys or for completing lots of business miles, the Mokka Electric’s 209-mile range is ideal for short commutes and driving around town.
 Plus, it’s certainly more usable than the closer-to-100-mile range you can expect from the Honda e or MINI Electric.

-If you’re able to find a public rapid charger capable of at least 100kW, you can top up the Mokka-e from 10% to 80% battery capacity in 30 minutes.
+If you’re able to find a public rapid charger capable of at least 100kW, you can top up the Mokka Electric from 10-80% battery capacity in 30 minutes.
 Our experience is you’re more likely to find a 50kW rapid charger in the UK, but one of those can still add 100 miles of range to the car in around 20 minutes.

 Most owners are likely to do the bulk of their charging using a wallbox at home.
-Vauxhall claims it'll take you five hours to charge the Mokka-e from 0% to full using an 11kW charger, but this speed is only achievable with three-phase electrics – something most UK homes don't have.
+Vauxhall claims it'll take you five hours to charge the Mokka Electric from flat to full using an 11kW charger, but this speed is only achievable with three-phase electrics – something most UK homes don't have.
 We expect it'll take roughly seven or eight hours at 7.4kW, which is the maximum speed of most home wallboxes on single-phase electrics.

 In This Review

-- 2Range, battery & charging - currently readingWith a maximum range of just under 210 miles, the Mokka-e is ideal for those with a short commute, while 100kW charging means it can handle longer journeys, too
+- 2Range, battery & charging - currently readingWith a maximum range of over 200 miles, the Mokka Electric is ideal for those with a short commute, while 100kW charging means it can handle longer journeys, too

 - 3Running costs & insuranceOnce you get past the fairly high starting price, the Mokka Electric can be an affordable-to-run small SUV